DevMountain/react-1-afternoon/README.md

 * .gitignore
 * NPM install

+You can find a live finished example <a href="https://devmountain.github.io/showcase/">here.</a>

 ## Setup

 All we need to do in order to get started is run `npm install` in the root directory of the project.
 After `npm install` is completed you can test to see if the project is ready to go by running `npm start`.
 You should see in your terminal 2 warnings, however no errors.
 You can choose to keep your development server running throughout the project or just remember to run `npm start` at the solution stage of each step.